GaryCollins-Sec/Siem-Home-Lab/README.md

 ## Objective

-Developed an end-to-end detection pipeline utilizing Dockerized Shuffle SOAR to orchestrate real-time incident response.
-By capturing granular system behaviors via auditd and network telemetry via Suricata, the system employs an Isolation Forest anomaly detection model to identify sophisticated threats.
-Managed via Wazuh and Rsyslog, this project demonstrates a robust ability to automate the identification of "living-off-the-land" attacks against Linux infrastructure.
+Engineered an advanced Machine Learning-driven detection pipeline centered on an Isolation Forest anomaly detection model.
+By leveraging a Dockerized Shuffle SOAR framework on Ubuntu Server, the system autonomously analyzes high-fidelity telemetry from auditd and Suricata.
+This architecture demonstrates the power of unsupervised learning to detect "living-off-the-land" attacks and zero-day threats that bypass traditional signature-based SIEM rules.

 ### Skills Learned